panchr/Focus-AI/notes/overall.md

 When a move seems human, that rule's weight is increased.
 If it seems like an AI, then the weight is decreased, so that it is less likely to be chosen in the future.

-Currently, the game state is stored as a 2-dimensional `numpy.ndarray`, which turns out to be faster than numeric bitstrings.
+Currently, the game state is stored as a 2-dimensional `numpy.ndarray`, which turned out to be faster than numeric bitstrings.

 ### Representation Learning
 Here are [my notes on representation learning](representation-learning.md).

+### Game Engine
+I could not find a suitable Checkrs Game Engine in Python, so I am working on creating my own.
+Most of my notes were taken during [week 7](week-7.md).